OpenPlugins-Minecraft/OpenWallet/README.md

 start-balance: 20.0

 # Whether PlaceholderAPI hook should be enabled
-# Default: true
+# Default: false
-hook-placeholder-api: true
+hook-placeholder-api: false

 # Whether GadgetsMenu hook should be enabled
 # Default: false
 hook-gadgets-menu: false

+# Whether OpenWallet should override Vault economy
+# Default: false
+hook-vault-api: false

 # Whether save task should run after plugin enable
 # This is useful in situations like crashes etc.